labgem/PPanGGOLiN/docs/user/writeGenomes.md

 ### GFF file

 The `--gff` argument generates GFF files, each containing pangenome annotations for individual genomes within the pangenome.
-The GFF file format is a widely recognized standard in bioinformatics and can seamlessly integrate into downstream analysis tools.
+The GFF file format is a widely recognized standard in bioinformatics and can easily integrate into downstream analysis tools.

 To generate GFF files from a pangenome HDF5 file, you can use the following command: